nikakogho/DreamscapeGrove/README.md

 # DreamscapeGrove 🌲🧠

-A neurofeedback sandbox where a living forest grows only when the player’s **focus** exceeds configurable thresholds.
-The project serves two goals:
+An open-source neurofeedback sandbox where a stylised forest responds to your brain-measured **focus**.
+Grow majestic trees when attention is high, watch them wither when it drops, and plug in any BCI headset through a thin adapter layer.

-1. **Focus-training game** – calm, positive-reinforcement loop for users to help them gain focus and self-control.
+* **Focus-training game** – calm, positive-reinforcement loop for users to help them gain focus and self-control.
-2. **Open BCI playground** – pluggable interface so researchers can swap in new headsets or signal-processing pipelines with minimal code.
+* **Open BCI playground** – pluggable interface so researchers can swap in new headsets or signal-processing pipelines with minimal code.

 ## Supported Devices